-QuarkNet staff responded in many ways to address the implications of coronavirus (COVID-19) starting in March 2020.
-An overview of these early efforts was submitted to NSF on May 1, 2020 and is shared in Appendix G. A variety of program modifications were made to help adapt QuarkNet to online teaching venues as shown in Table 12.
+Of importance, QuarkNet staff responded in many ways to address the implications of coronavirus (COVID-19) starting in March 2020.
+An overview of these early efforts was submitted to NSF on May 1, 2020 and is shared in Appendix G along with a summary table of these efforts.
+As shown, a variety of program modifications were made to help adapt QuarkNet to online teaching venues.
 The long-term implications of these modifications are discussed later in this report.

-Additional teacher support for online resources were added including for example, remote online simulations and online lessons; how to use Cosmic Ray detectors remotely for data collection and analyses; shifting the content of the Friday Flyer (weekly) to remind teachers of available support and new online options; and from May 6 through June 10, 2020 holding QuarkNet Wednesday Webinars on particle physics-related topics.
-Additional Zoom channels were opened up (through the University of Notre Dame) as well as IT infrastructure support, which was already working remotely.
+Additional teacher support for online resources were added including for example, remote online simulations and online lessons; how to use Cosmic Ray detectors remotely for data collection and analyses; shifting the content of the Friday Flyer (weekly) to remind teachers of available support and new online options; and from May 6 through June 10, 2020, holding QuarkNet Wednesday Webinars on particle physics-related topics.
+Additional Zoom channels were opened (through the University of Notre Dame) as well as IT infrastructure support, which was already working remotely.